SDPB Arts

 And that's where I hung out.

-And that was my, that was me actually.
+And that was my.

-I didn't go to any galleries or, you know, but of course, just pictures.
+I didn't go to any galleries or, you know, but, of course, just pictures.

-So I was kind of a, a figure in here every day, seeing just pictures in magazines and books.
+So I was kind of a a figure in here every day, seeing just pictures in magazines and books.

 I didn't know that paint could be bumpy and thick.